 Characteristics, Application and Introduction of Cast Iron

-Cast iron is the name for a mixture of many elements, including carbon, silicon and iron (hence, iron powder is often used).
+Cast iron is the name for a mixture of many elements, including carbon, silicon, and iron (hence, iron powder is often used).
 The higher the carbon content is, the better the flow characteristics will be.
-Here, carbon is in the form of graphite and iron carbide (carbon can also be used to make graphite crucibles
+Here, carbon is in the form of graphite and iron carbide (carbon can also be used to make graphite crucibles).

-Cast iron has excellent fluidity, low cost, good wear resistance, low solidification shrinkage, high compression strength and good machinability.
+Cast iron has excellent fluidity, low cost, good wear resistance, low solidification shrinkage, high compression strength, and good machinability.

-.
-Mixed with alloy, iron can also be made into Fe-Al sputtering target, Ni-Fe sputtering target and so on.
+For iron in cast iron, it can be made into spherical iron powder for 3D printing.
+The iron sputtering target, can also be used as evaporation material of iron pellets.
+Mixed with alloy, iron can also be made into Fe-Al sputtering target, Ni-Fe sputtering target, and so on.
 The silicon in cast iron can be used to make all kinds of silicide sputtering targets.

 Inshort, cast iron is very useful in our life.